Fan Yang

 FanYangProfile

-Fan Yang (杨帆) is an Associate Professor in the Department of Media and Communication Studies at the University of Maryland, Baltimore County (UMBC).
-An interdisciplinary scholar, Yang works at the intersection of cultural studies, transnational media studies, globalization, postcolonialism/postsocialism, and contemporary China.
-She is a faculty affiliate in the Asian Studies program, and serves on the Global Studies Coordinating Committee.
+Fan Yang (楊帆) is Professor of Media and Communication Studies and Director of Asian Studies at the University of Maryland, Baltimore County (UMBC).
+An interdisciplinary scholar, Yang works at the intersection of cultural studies, transnational media studies, globalization, postcolonialism/postsocialism, urban communication, and contemporary China.
+She is a faculty affiliate in the Asian Studies program and the Ph.D. program in Language, Literacy, and Culture.
+She also serves as the key faculty leader for UMBC’s Global Asias Initiative, supported by the Mellon Foundation.